tyoeer/Chaoshead/docs/allocator.md

 ```Lua
 ralloc, calloc = allocator:getShortcuts()
 ```
-- ralloc: a wrapper around `allocator:allocateRelay()` so you don't have to reference the allocator everytime
+- ralloc: a wrapper around `allocator:allocateRelay()` so you don't have to reference the allocator every time
-- calloc: a wrapper around `allocator:allocateChannel()` so you don't have to reference the allocator everytime
+- calloc: a wrapper around `allocator:allocateChannel()` so you don't have to reference the allocator every time

 ```Lua
 allocator:finalize()